The Feast of Trumpets

-The Lord said to Moses, “Say to the Israelites: ‘On the first day of the seventh month you are to have a day of sabbath rest, a sacred assembly commemorated with trumpet blasts.’”
+“On the first day of the seventh month you are to have a day of sabbath rest, a sacred assembly commemorated with trumpet blasts.”

-Today, the World Mission Society Church of God celebrates God’s Feast of Trumpets according to the teachings of Christ Ahnsahnghong.
-The Church keeps the feast by earnestly praying to God and preaching the truth of the New Covenant for ten days leading up to the Day of Atonement.
-Visit your local Church of God for a more in-depth study about the feasts of God.
+Today, the World Mission Society Church of God celebrates the Feast of Trumpets according to the teachings of Christ.
+The Church keeps the Feast by earnestly praying and repenting for ten days leading up to the Day of Atonement.